anupamaaas/neural-data-analysis/README.md

 Primary Language: MATLAB

 Data:
-1. Part-1 () uses visually evoked data that includes data for both when the triggers are OFF and ON, the sample frequency and the wideband data.
+1. Part-1 () uses visually evoked data that includes extracellular neural recordings for both when the triggers are OFF and ON, the sample frequency and the wideband data.
 2. Part-2 () uses